UPPMAX/UPPMAX-documentation/docs/cluster_guides/modules.md

 For example, to load the `samtools/1.17` module, do `module load samtools/1.17`.

-???- question "How does the output of `module load GATK/4.3.0.0` look like?"
+???- question "What does the output of `module load GATK/4.3.0.0` look like?"

     ```bash
     $ module load GATK/4.3.0.0